linode/docs/docs/guides/development/frameworks/grpc/using-grpc-for-remote-procedural-calls/index.md

 ---
 slug: using-grpc-for-remote-procedural-calls
 author:
-  name: Linode Community
+  name: Jeff Novotny
-  email: docs@linode.com
 description: 'gRPC is an open source remote procedure call (RPC) framework that enables cross-platform and cross-language communication between clients and a central server.
 This guide introduces and explains gRPC and describes how to execute a remote function call using gRPC.'
 og_description: 'gRPC is an open source remote procedure call (RPC) framework that enables cross-platform and cross-language communication between clients and a central server.
 This guide introduces and explains gRPC and describes how to execute a remote function call using gRPC.'
-keywords: ['gRPC','REST','Remote Procedural Call','Python']
+keywords: ['What is grpc', 'grpc vs rest', 'grpc tutorial']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-06-10
+published: 2021-07-30
 modified_by:
   name: Linode
-title: "Using gRPC for Remote Procedural Calls"
+title: "gRPC Tutorial: Using gRPC for Remote Procedural Calls"
-h1_title: "How to use gRPC for Remote Procedural Calls"
+h1_title: "How to Use gRPC and Python for Remote Procedural Calls"
 enable_h1: true
 contributor:
   name: Jeff Novotny